-Women over 40 experience a sharp decline in estrogen and progesterone—two hormones that play a major role in weight regulation.
+Women over 40 experience a sharp decline in estrogen and progesterone, two hormones that play a major role in weight regulation.
 As these levels drop, it can cause an increase in appetite as well as changes in where your body stores fat.

 This means that you burn fewer calories at rest, making weight loss more difficult.

 Whatever the reason, a decrease in activity level can further slow down your metabolism and make it more difficult to lose weight.

-The first step is understanding how your body actually burns fuel.
+And the first step is understanding how your body actually burns fuel.

 Carbohydrates are the body’s easiest, most low-effort fuel source.
 When you eat carbs, they are broken down into glucose and sent to your cells for energy.

 Your body will only store a limited amount of glucose, however, so when you eat more carbs than you can immediately use for energy, the excess is converted to fat and stored in your cells.

-Unfortunately, especially with the dramatic rise in popularity of low carb and ketogenic diets over the past few years—there are a whole lot of women who are doing “low carb” totally WRONG.
+Unfortunately, especially with the dramatic rise in popularity of low carb and ketogenic diets over the past few years, there are a whole lot of women who are doing “low carb” totally WRONG.

 The reality is that in order to successfully lose weight after 40 and actually KEEP it off, you have to commit to making a complete lifestyle change.

-And while that might mean overhauling your diet, getting more active, and training your body to burn fat for fuel instead of carbs, it also means changing your mindset and the way that you actually think about food.
+While that might mean overhauling your diet, getting more active, and training your body to burn fat for fuel instead of carbs, it also means changing your mindset and the way that you actually think about food.

-But the reason for this is simple: when you tell yourself you are on a diet, your whole life becomes all about deprivation and about all the things you can’t have.
+And here’s why: when you tell yourself you are on a diet, your whole life becomes all about deprivation and about all the things you can’t have.
 Your brain looks at it as a temporary punishment, and when that punishment is over, you find yourself craving all those forbidden foods even more.

-As women, we’ve been conditioned to think that deprivation and misery means we’re doing a diet “right,” and so we keep deluding ourselves that the more miserable we feel, the more it’s going to work.
+As women, we’ve been conditioned to think that deprivation and misery mean we’re doing a diet “right,” and so we keep deluding ourselves that the more miserable we feel, the more it’s going to work.

 Except it doesn’t.
 Especially after we turn 40.